-Florist businesses in the last 2 years (and so much longer) have served the industry with every bit of compassion, strength and willingness to deliver the right product at the right time.
+Florist businesses have served the industry with every bit of compassion, strength and willingness to deliver the right product at the right time.

 Here at the BFA we are always being asked what is the most favouraite flower, is British best and how many flowers are sold?